to our

 Prof. Dr. Vanessa Miriam Carlow

-URB | Speaker UCFL
+URB | PI, Speaker UCFL

-ISU - Institute for Sustainable Urbanism
+Institute for Sustainable Urbanism (ISU)

 Technische Universität Braunschweig